 PTE experience is that attitudes to the Calculator and its inputs vary between the big bus groups, and also between the subsidiaries within each group.
 Different operators have tested different ways of securing more favourable outcomes.
 For example, in some negotiations, it has been claimed that the level of reimbursement was supported by calculator results, but with little evidence revealed; other operators have tabled a full set of proposed calculator inputs with detailed justifications.

 Forecasts of ENCTS journey numbers provide a common source of dispute between PTEs and operators because they are a crucial dimension to voluntary agreements on payments for a year or more ahead.
 Forecasting methods vary greatly between the PTEs, and there is the potential for identifying and then applying best practice across the PTEs.
-The scope for argument with operators has been compounded recently by the availability of Smartcard-based journey data.
+The scope for argument with operators has been compounded recently by the availability of Smartcard-based journey data, adding to ETM and survey data sources.

-Where PTEs have been able to build average fare lookup tables from their own ENCTS smartcard data, the results have generally been accepted by the relevant operators with little comment.
+The ability to build average fare lookup tables from their own ENCTS smartcard data has enabled some PTEs to significantly improve negotiating outcomes.
+Generally, locally derived lookup tables have been accepted by the relevant operators with little comment.
 However, one operator invested some time in opposing the principle of applying a lookup table from one PTE in another PTE’s area, though this was not taken to appeal.

-Measuring the change in fares from 2005/6 (required to calculate the Reimbursement Factor) is a continuing source of contention, with lack of clarity of principle (as set out in the Guidance) compounded by the need to rely upon data that is now nearly ten years’ old.
+Measuring the change in fares from 2005/6 (required to calculate the Reimbursement Factor) is a continuing source of contention, with lack of clarity of principle in the Guidance compounded by the need to rely upon data that is now nearly ten years’ old.
 However, a correction to numbers in DfT’s Calculator (brought to light by Nexus) now means that use of the default value based on the National Fares Index is less generous to operators than was previously the case.

 Reimbursement of Marginal Capacity Costs (MCC) remains the area in which the DfT Calculator can be most criticised for counter-intuitive results, and arbitrary sensitivity to the values of a number of input parameters.
 Operators have familiarised themselves with how to secure better outcomes from the calculations, and expectations of significant net Marginal Capacity Cost payments have risen.